What’s it like working as an Engineering Cadet?

 Although the work is hard while you’re on board, the vacation days (called ‘Leave’) are generous when you are qualified.
 For example, after a voyage lasting, say 4 months, you could get as much as 2 months or more off at home.

-While you are under training, leave is not as generous as when you are qualified but about a third of the training programme for Cadets is spent at College during which time a normal 5-day week is worked
+While you are under training, leave is not as generous as when you are qualified but about a third of the training program for Cadets is spent at College during which time a normal 5-day week is worked

 Will I get paid when I am training at sea?